Can LLMs Compress (and Decompress)? Evaluating Code Understanding and Execution via Invertibility: Related Work

-REVAL~\citep{chen2024reasoningruntimebehaviorprogram} and CACP~\citep{10.5555/3692070.3692823} analysed intermediate reasoning traces during execution to expose concept-level misunderstandings and inconsistencies in LLMs.
-While these approaches diagnose reasoning failures by inspecting the reasoning process itself, our framework differs in both scope and methodology.
-We do not rely on annotated traces or concept-level labelling.
-Instead, we enforce round-trip self-consistency within program execution.
-By requiring predictions to be reconstructible through their logical inverse, our evaluation surfaces asymmetric reasoning failures that remain hidden under one-directional execution checks or trace-based diagnostics.
+\paragraph{Round-trip code evaluation.} CodeIO~\citep{li2025codeio}, CRUXEval~\citep{pmlr-v235-gu24c} and its multilingual extension CRUXEval-X~\citep{xu-etal-2025-cruxeval} probe bidirectional input–output reasoning over executable Python functions and score each direction independently.
+CodeMind~\citep{liu2024codemind} and ExeRScope~\citep{liu2025toolindepthanalysiscode} check reasoning ability about program execution and require models to track control flow, state changes, and dependencies across program steps.
+REVAL~\citep{chen2024reasoningruntimebehaviorprogram} and CACP~\citep{10.5555/3692070.3692823} analyse intermediate reasoning traces during execution to expose concept-level misunderstandings and inconsistencies in LLMs.
+Our framework unifies and extends these directions under the notion of round-trip self-consistency, where a prediction is considered valid only if its logical inverse reconstructs the original input exactly.
+We do not rely on annotated traces or concept-level labelling; instead, by requiring predictions to be reconstructible through their logical inverse, our evaluation surfaces asymmetric reasoning failures that remain hidden under one-directional execution checks, trace-based diagnostics, or loosely paired evaluations.

+\paragraph{Iterative self-correction.} Several works have explored whether LLMs can improve their own outputs through iterative critique and revision~\citep{madaan2023selfrefine,asai2024selfrag,shinn2023reflexion,gou2024critic}. \citet{olausson2024repair} show that self-repair for code generation offers only marginal gains without grounding in external execution feedback, a finding that directly aligns with the saturation we observe after the first revision round in RTCE.
+Unlike these works, which target code synthesis, we apply iterative self-reflection as a diagnostic to probe whether models can recover round-trip consistency, demonstrating that the failure mode in RTCE is not addressable through self-correction alone.

 Table~\ref{tab:benchmark_comparison} shows the comparison table that highlights what RTCE uniquely measures compared to previous works.